- How HubPages Works

 We believe that editing is an integral element of success in the online writing world and an important part of the overall success of the HubPages Network Sites.
 Therefore we do not permit writers to opt out of our editing services.Do I still own the rights to my article after it is edited?

 Yes, absolutely.
-You still retain the rights to your articles after they are edited and editors will not make significant changes to your content without emailing you first.If I am selected to participate in HubPro, will all of my articles be edited?
+You still retain the rights to your articles after they are edited.If I am selected to participate in HubPro, will all of my articles be edited?

 Editing is done on a piece-by-piece basis.
 Not all of the articles in your account will be edited at the same time, but you may have more than one article selected over time.
 We are trying to make the largest positive impact for readers, so we are starting with the highest-traffic articles.
 The number of pieces edited will vary by account.Will I be notified when an article has been edited?